 We are in a terrible crisis, and it has been very stressful for everyone.
-Some of us are in the frontlines, some of us losing their jobs, some of us in small businesses affected by the shutdown, and some of us forced to work from home.
-Kids missing school and adapting to online learning, missing out on proms and graduations, missing going out and playing with their friends.
-Some of us juggling work from home while taking care of our children.
-And to top it all, fear of catching the virus and be in a precarious health situation.
+Some of us are on the front lines, some of us losing our jobs, some of us are in small businesses affected by the shutdown, and some of us are forced to work from home.
+Kids are missing school and adapting to online learning, missing out on proms and graduations, are missing going out and playing with their friends.
+Some of us are juggling work from home while taking care of our children.
+And to top it all, fear of catching the virus and being in a precarious health situation.
 Chaos - to simply put it.
 But we as humans have survived adversities in the past and we will get over this as well.
 There is light at the end of the tunnel.

 So what can we do with the situation we are in?
 How can we turn this adversity in our favor and make it a positive thing?
 How can we utilize the time we got and turn it into something productive and prepare for the future?